County of Santa Barbara

 authorization of $3,850,592.00;

-820800, that has been reviewed and approved by County Counsel, Auditor-Controller, and Risk
+No. 820800, that has been reviewed and approved by County Counsel, Auditor-Controller,

-Act pursuant to 14 CCR 15301(c) as the proposed project(s) consists of the operation, repair,
+Quality Act pursuant to 14 CCR 15301(c) as the proposed project(s) consists of the operation,

-maintenance, or minor alteration of existing public or private structures, facilities, mechanical
+repair, maintenance, or minor alteration of existing public or private structures, facilities,

-equipment, or topographical features, involving negligible or no expansion of use beyond that
+mechanical equipment, or topographical features, involving negligible or no expansion of use

-previously existing, including but not limited to existing highways and streets, sidewalks, gutters,
+beyond that previously existing, including but not limited to existing highways and streets,

-bicycle and pedestrian trails, and similar facilities, and direct staff to file a Notice of Exemption,
+sidewalks, gutters, bicycle and pedestrian trails, and similar facilities, and direct staff to file a

 A-37)